 Prices & Dates

-The 'Twin Share' price is per person when there are 2 persons sharing a room.
-The 'Solo Room' price is applicable when a single room is required.
-Prices are based on a travelling party of at least 2 adults, staying in 3 star accommodation.
+Prices shown are per person when there are 2 persons sharing a room, based on a travelling party of at least 2 adults, staying in 3 star accommodation.
+The 'Single Room' price is applicable when a single room is required.
 If travelling solo, an additional ‘1-person’ supplement will apply.Read More

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.